ralphchen/vpc/intl.en-US/Product Introduction/VPC connection.md

 |:------|:------|:------|
 |Express Connect| Express Connect allows you to connect a VPC to a local data center.

- For more information, see [物理专线接入](../intl.en-US/Tutorials/Connect a local data center to a VPC through a physical connection.md#).
+ For more information, see [物理专线接入](../intl.en-US/Getting Started (New Console)/Connect a local data center to a VPC through a physical connection.md#).

  | -   Based on the backbone network, low latency.